-Sej ptember 30, 2015 Se September 30, 2014
+Se September 30, 2016 ptember 30, 2015

-Raw materials \$ 4,811,993 \$ 3,729,160
+Raw materials \$ 5,702,762 \$ 4,811,993

-Work-in-process 310,149 292,557
+Work-in-process 471,305 310,149

-Finished goods 2,060,712 1,368,625
+Finished goods 2,199,088 2,060,712

-\$ 7,182,854 \$ 5,390,342
+Inventories \$ 8,373,155 \$ 7,182,854

 Inventory is stated at the lower of cost or market.
 On a regular basis, the Company reviews its inventory and identifies that which is excess, slow moving, and obsolete by considering factors such as inventory levels, expected product life, and forecasted sales demand.
 Any identified excess, slow moving, and obsolete inventory is written down to its market value through a charge to cost of sales.
-It is possible that additional inventory write-down charges may be required in the future if there is a significant decline in demand for the Company's products and the Company does not adjust its manufacturing production accordingly.
+It is possible that additional inventory write-down charges may be required in the future if there is a significant decline in demand for the Company's products and the Company does not adjust its manufacturing production accordingly or if new products are not accepted by the market.